“The forest is our children's future. Oil palm plantations only make us poor.”

 Overall, the self-sufficiency and cultural integrity of entire communities is now being jeopardized.

 Rainforest Rescue has been supporting the ALDAW network since 2010, first in their campaign against mining and now also against oil palm plantations.
 Our previous petition to UNESCO led the UNESCO General Secretary, Irina Bukova, to demand an investigation from the responsible Philippine commission.

 Mapping palm oil

-ALDAW, our partner organisation in Palawan, is in the process of mapping all palm oil locations in Palawan, through the use of geotagging technologies.
-Geotagging is the process of associating photos with specific geographic locations using GPS coordinates.
-The geo-tagged images of palm oil plantations have been loaded into a geo-aware application and displayed on satellite Google map.
-The actual ‘matching’ of GPS data to photographs has revealed the overlapping between palm oil plantations and land previously used by communities for different livelihood purposes.
+ALDAW, our partner organization in Palawan, is currently mapping all oil palm locations in Palawan using geotagging, a process of associating photos with specific geographic locations using GPS coordinates.
+The geotagged images of oil palm plantations have been loaded into a geo-aware application and displayed on a Google Maps satellite view.
+The matching of GPS data to photographs reveals the overlap of oil palm plantations and land previously used by indigenous communities for their livelihood.

-Please see detailed information in the following report by ALDAW, with the support of Rainforest Rescue
+For detailed information, please see the following report produced by ALDAW with the support of Rainforest Rescue.